FFAC(LEGAL) - WELLNESS AND HEALTH SERVICES: MEDICAL TREATMENT

 25 TAC 37.607(3)–(6)

-A physician or person who has been delegated prescriptive authority under Occupations Code Chapter 157 may prescribe epinephrine auto-injectors in the name of a school district in accordance with law.
+A physician or person who has been delegated prescriptive authority under Occupations Code Chapter 157 may prescribe epinephrine auto-injectors in the name of a district in accordance with law.
 Education Code 38.211

-A school district shall obtain a prescription from an authorized health-care provider each year, to stock, possess, and maintain at least one unassigned adult epinephrine auto-injector pack (two doses) on each school campus.
+A district shall obtain a prescription from an authorized health-care provider each year, to stock, possess, and maintain at least one unassigned adult epinephrine auto-injector pack (two doses) on each school campus.

 A school may choose to stock unassigned pediatric epinephrine auto-injector packs, based on the need of the school's population.